RobertLitzke/pcb-bom/README.md

 ### What do I do with them?

 You can just keep the files or look at the totals, but they are designed to be pasted into a spreadsheet, such as Google Sheets.
 Create a new sheet, copy the content of the file you want in a spreadsheet, and paste it into the new sheet.
 A small popup will appear, and you should select `Paste formatting` -> `Split text to columns` -> `Separator: custom` -> `Type "|"`.
-You will now have your data in a spreadsheet with columns you can easily tabulate, etc. The `pcb-bom` allows you to choose a column delimiter with the `separator` command-line argument.
+You will now have your data in a spreadsheet with columns you can easily tabulate, etc. `pcb-bom` allows you to choose a column delimiter with the `separator` command-line argument.
 The default is the pipe character (`|`), since it is rarely used (unlike commas, spaces, or semicolons).